cdcasey/12gov3/posts/2019-10-08-24-youth-organizations-4-h-and-ffa/index.md

 excerpt: ""
 ---

-This week we're talking about kids and agriculture.
+This week we’re talking about kids and agriculture.
 Hallie and Chris discuss the agriculture youth organizations 4-H and FFA.
 We learn the history of these organizations, what they do, and who they serve.
-We also get the recipe for Hallie's blue-ribbon pie.
+We also get the recipe for Hallie’s blue-ribbon pie.

 **Connect with us!**
 [twitter.com/onetogrowonpod](https://twitter.com/onetogrowonpod)